eliaccess/eliaccess/README.md

 <p align="center">
   <img src="https://github.com/eliaccess/eliaccess/blob/main/img/optical_relation_distance_object.png" target="_blank" alt="Relation between the size of an object and its size seen by the camera" height="200">
 </p>

-## TODO: Other projects will be publicated soon

 # Connect with me
 <div align="center">